-Human immunodeficiency virus (HIV) is an infectious disease that attacks the immune system.
-If it is not treated, it can develop into acquired immunodeficiency syndrome (AIDS), which is a prolonged and fatal illness.
+HIV is a virus that attacks the immune system.
+If HIV infection isn’t treated, a person can develop AIDS, which is a prolonged and often fatal condition.
 HIV is spread through vaginal, oral, or anal sexual contact.
-It is also be spread through blood, blood factor products, injection drug use, and breast milk.
+It’s also spread through blood, blood factor products, injection drug use, and breast milk.

-The ELISA and Western blot tests are recommended if you have been exposed to HIV or are at risk for contracting HIV.
-Those at risk for HIV include:
+The ELISA test is recommended if a person has been exposed to HIV or is at risk for contracting HIV.
+Those at risk for contracting HIV include:

-- people who have unprotected sex, especially with someone who has HIV or has an unknown HIV status
+- people who have sex without a condom, especially with someone who has HIV or an unknown HIV status

 - people who have had sexually transmitted diseases (STDs)